 This surgery can restore blood flow to the legs.

-If you are planning to have a bypass, your doctor will review a list of possible complications, which may include: InfectionObstruction of the new graft by blood clotsBleedingComplications from anesthesiaScarringNerve damage
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionObstruction of the new graft by blood clotsBleedingComplications from anesthesiaScarringNerve damage

 Your doctor may do the following: Physical examBlood testsAnkle-brachial index—This test compares the blood pressure measurements in your arms and legs.
 These numbers should be very similar.
 If the numbers for your legs are much lower than those for your arms, this suggests a blockage in the arteries that carry blood through your legs.Doppler ultrasound